Visa rules and responsibilities

 The responsibilities and duties outlined here are extremely important and it is essential that you understand and comply with them.If you have any concerns about the information provided here or about immigration in general, International Student Support can give you information, advice and support.

-It is advised that you read the Protecting your Tier 4 student immigration status guidance leaflet which has been produced by UKCISA: the UK Council for International Student Affairs.
+It is advised that you read the information on Protecting your Tier 4 status which has been produced by UKCISA: the UK Council for International Student Affairs.